"

 Figure 1.
 Maslow’s Hierarchy of Needs, visualized as a pyramid [Image description]

 At the base of the pyramid are all of the physiological needs that are necessary for survival.
 These are followed by basic needs for security and safety, the need to be loved and to have a sense of belonging, and the need to have self-worth and confidence.
-The top tier of the pyramid is self-actualization, which is a need that essentially equates to achieving one’s full potential, and it can only be realized when needs lower on the pyramid have been met.
+The top tier of the pyramid is self-actualization and transcendence, which is a need that essentially equates to achieving one’s full potential, and it can only be realized when needs lower on the pyramid have been met.
 To Maslow and humanistic theorists, self-actualization reflects the humanistic emphasis on positive aspects of human nature, (Francis & Kritsonis, 2006; Maslow, 1943).

 Origins of the Learning Theory